robin-rondeau/OutlookJunkCleaner/PLAN.md

 ### 2. `OutlookJunkAgent` — C# agent host (the cron runner; LLM-swappable)

 - .NET 9 console app, also self-contained `win-x64`.
 - References the **MCP client** half of the C# MCP SDK to talk to the server child process.
-- Has a small `IAgentDriver` abstraction with one method: `RunAsync(IEnumerable<McpTool> tools, string systemPrompt, string userPrompt) → AgentResult`.
+Exposes typed wrappers (`ListJunkAsync`, `GetMessageAsync`, `MarkAsReadAsync`, `MoveToTriageAsync`, `DeleteFromJunkAsync`, `GetStatusAsync`) so the host loop never deals in free-form tool dispatch.
+- Has a small `IAgentDriver` abstraction with one method: `ClassifyAsync(ClassificationRequest) → ClassificationResult`.
+The driver receives a stable system prompt + a per-message spotlighted payload, and returns one of `{ConfidentJunk, Ambiguous, NotJunk}` with a confidence and a short reason.
+The driver does NOT see the MCP tool surface; the host alone decides which tool to invoke based on the action.
-- Initial implementation: `AnthropicAgentDriver` using the Anthropic Messages API (community SDK or raw HTTP — ~50 lines of tool-use loop).
+- Initial implementation: `AnthropicAgentDriver` using the Anthropic Messages API via raw `HttpClient`.
+Forces tool-use of a single inline `classify` schema (`tool_choice: {"type":"tool","name":"classify"}`); the model physically cannot emit anything else. ~170 LOC, no iteration loop, no schema translation.
-- To swap LLMs later, you write a second driver (`OpenAiAgentDriver`, `AzureOpenAiAgentDriver`, …) and choose by env var `OUTLOOK_JUNK_AGENT_PROVIDER=anthropic|openai|azureopenai`.
-The MCP server, the rubric, the cron, the security model, and most of the host are unchanged.
+- To swap LLMs later, write a second driver (`OpenAiAgentDriver`, `AzureOpenAiAgentDriver`, …) and choose by env var `OUTLOOK_JUNK_AGENT_PROVIDER=anthropic|openai|azureopenai`.
+The MCP server, rubric, cron, security model, and host loop stay unchanged.
+OpenAI's equivalent of forced-tool is `response_format: {"type":"json_schema"}`; same constraint, different payload shape.
-- **Schema adapter:** MCP tool definitions are JSON Schema; provider tool-call formats are minor variations on JSON Schema.
-The adapter is a small `McpToolToProviderTool` translator per driver.

 ### 3. `rubric.md` — the classification rubric (the "training" surface)